Metrics are important and allow you to understand your store and how it performs better. This article explains all the metrics you may encounter.

 Tracked inventory is set in your sales platform and cannot be edited in Inventory Planner.

-When creating a transfer from one warehouse to another "Transfer In" represents the incoming stock to a warehouse.
-Different from purchase orders from vendors, warehouse transfers have a source and destination warehouse.
+When creating a transfer from one warehouse to another, "Transfer In" represents the incoming stock to a warehouse.
+Unlike purchase orders from vendors, warehouse transfers have a source and destination warehouse.

-When creating a transfer from one warehouse to another "Transfer Out" represents the outgoing stock from a warehouse.
-Different from purchase orders from vendors, warehouse transfers have a source and destination warehouse.
+When creating a transfer from one warehouse to another, "Transfer Out" represents the outgoing stock from a warehouse.
+Unlike purchase orders from vendors, warehouse transfers have a source and destination warehouse.

 U